junxit/us-congress-bills-116/bill.md

     - **(B)** by amending clause (ii) to read as follows:
       > - **(ii)** shall disapprove a site security plan if—
       >   - **(I)** the plan fails to satisfy the risk-based performance standards established pursuant to subsection (a)(2)(C); or
-      >   - **(II)** the plan fails to include the name, organizational affiliation, and phone number of a local emergency manager or local emergency response provider and a documented policy to contact the local emergency manager or local emergency response provider at least annually regarding emergency response procedures at the facility.
+      >   - **(II)** the plan fails to include the name, organizational affiliation, and phone number of a local emergency manager or local emergency response provider and a documented policy to contact the local emergency manager or local emergency response provider at least annually regarding emergency response plans at the facility.

   - **(2)** *Assessments* Paragraph (3) of subsection (c) of such section is amended to read as follows:
     > - **(3)** *Site security plan assessments* In approving or disapproving a site security plan under this subsection, the Secretary shall—